 Gather all the kids together and talk about all things budgeting and saving.
 Get them involved in any way you can and see where they might help cut costs and save in ways you may not have thought about before.
 You may be surprised what they come up with.

 Forget ‘WOW – Walk on Wednesdays’, get up a bit earlier and walk to school every day (weather permitting).

 Not only will you save on petrol/diesel and car wear and tear, but everyone will be fitter.

 And those walks are a great time for kids to open up and talk to you about what is going on their world!

 You May Also Enjoy 101 Easy Changes to Make to Help Prevent Childhood Obesity

 Unplug chargers, TVs and switch off unnecessary lights when not in use.
 Do a sweep through the house every few hours and make sure electricity is not being wasted.
 Not only will you save energy, you will reap the rewards in your pocket.

 #17.
 Set Up Savings Accounts

-Whether it’s with the Credit Union, through An Post or with your local bank set up a savings account for every member of the family.
-If the kids get pocket money for chores or get money throughout the year encourage them to save a portion of it for a rainy day.
+Whether it’s with the Credit Union, through the post office or with your local bank, set up a savings account for every member of the family.
+If the kids get pocket money for chores or get money throughout the year, encourage them to save a portion of it for a rainy day.

-You might also enjoy reading How to Decide on Pocket Money For Your Child
+You May Also Enjoy How to Decide on Pocket Money For Your Child